khamedtaha/khamedtaha/README.md

 I'm a **Computer Science graduate** with a passion for building robust backend systems and exploring the frontiers of AI/ML.
 Currently specializing in Python development, I have professional experience designing RESTful APIs with **Django**, **FastAPI**, and **Django REST Framework**.
 My work focuses on creating scalable solutions with clean architecture, while continuously expanding my expertise in data engineering and machine learning.

 **Key Strengths:**
-✔️ Backend Development & API Design
+✔️ Backend Development & API
-✔️ Database Optimization & System Architecture
-✔️ Python Automation & Scripting
+✔️ Python Development & Scripting
 ✔️ Collaborative Problem Solving

 ---